Florida panhandle: 21st century

 The panhandle suffered direct hits from Hurricane Ivan in 2004 and Hurricane Dennis in 2005.
 Ivan was the most disastrous, making landfall near Gulf Shores, Alabama, with 120 mile-per-hour (193 km/h) winds and a 14 ft storm surge that devastated Perdido Key and Santa Rosa Island, wrecked the Interstate 10 bridge across Escambia Bay, and destroyed thousands of homes in the region, some as far away as 20 mi inland.

 On June 23, 2010, oil from the Deepwater Horizon oil spill landed on Pensacola Beach and Navarre Beach, damaging the fishing and tourism industries, and prompting a massive clean-up effort.

 On October 10, 2018, the panhandle suffered a direct hit from Hurricane Michael, with winds as high as 160 mph.
 Michael was one of only four category 5 hurricanes to ever hit the US mainland.
 Thousands of homes were destroyed, and apartment rents in Panama City increased, with a $500 apartment renting for $1000 in 2019.
 Recovery from Hurricane Michael was not complete in June 2019, and disaster relief for the panhandle remained stalled in Congress.

+Hurricane Michael in 2018 caused long-lasting demographic impacts in Bay County.
+Studies show that almost 5.2 percent of the county's population permanently relocated for better living and stressing local recovery efforts (Federal Reserve Bank of Atlanta, 2025).
+This migration underscores the lack of coastal communities to climate-related problems.